-Embracing Accountability

-What are your team's accountability needs?
+Embr acing Accountability FACILITATION What are your team's accountability needs?
 As part of the assessment, you and your team members also had an opportunity to identify aspects of your team's practices that could use improvement-or areas where it would be possible and desirable to hold one another more accountable.
 The number of people (out of 5) who selected each improvement appears in the corresponding box below.
 Note: You had the option to select all that apply.

-Our ability to hold one another accountable could improve if we challenged one another to:

-Call one another on unproductive behaviors

-O Spend more time together

-Give one another feedback

-O Address missed deadlines immediately

-Have clearer priorities and goals

-O Follow through on personal commitments

-Review progress against goals during team meetings

-0 Be more direct

-Have more efficient and productive meetings

-O Publicly share goals

-- 1. One of the most frequently selected areas in the table above is "call one another on unproductive behaviors."
-What current problems are related to this issue?
-How comfortable are people challenging each other to do this more often? - 2.
+Do the "Value of Accountability" and "Giving and Receiving Feedback" activities before launching into this page.
+Our at anothe nility to hold one another accountable er to: e could in nprove if we challenged one 4 Call one another on unproductive behaviors 0 Spend more time togethe ər Each box contains the number of team members who endorsed each item.
+3 Give one another feedback 0 Address missed deadline immediately es People could choose more than one.
+2 Have clearer priorities and goals 0 Follow through on personal commitments 1 Review progress against goals during team meetings 0 Be more direct The boxes are ordered from highest to lowest based on the number 1 Have more efficient and productive meetings 0 Publicly share goals of endorsements from team members.
+Poin ts of Discussion a t Dne of the most frequently selected a another on unproductive behaviors."
+1 his issue?
+How comfortable are peop nore often?)
+These questions are tailored based on the team's responses to the 2.
 Another highly selected area is "give one another feedback."
 How would the team benefit if people challenged each other to do this more often?
-How realistic is that goal for this team?

-© 2016 by Patrick Lencioni and John Wiley & Sons, Inc. All rights reserved.
-Reproduction in any form, in whole or in part, is prohibited.
+How realistic is that goal for this team? survey above.
+Patrick Lencioni and John Wiley & Sons, Inc. All rights reserved. n in any form, in whole or in part, is prohibited. : 29

-FACILITATION

-Do the "Value of

-Accountability" and

-"Giving and Receiving

-Feedback" activities

-before launching into

-this page.

-Each box contains the number of team members who endorsed each item.
-People could choose more than one.

-The boxes are ordered from highest to lowest based on the number of endorsements from team members.

-These questions are tailored based on the team's responses to the survey above.